Transcript Request Process

 - Currently pays approximately 88% of previous year’s tuition, subject to change each year, mandatory fees and books no longer covered

-- Student must maintain a 3.0 at all checkpoints once in college
+- The student must maintain a 3.0 at all checkpoints once in college

 How to apply for HOPE/ZELL?